AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 - Extraneous parameters for commands that do not take in parameters (such as help, exit, and clear) will be ignored. e.g., if the command specifies `help 123`, it will be interpreted as `help`.
 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines, as space characters surrounding line-breaks may be omitted when copied over to the application.
 - There should be spaces between the flags and the parameters. e.g., `add -fn Javier -ln Tan` is correct, while `add -fn Javier-ln Tan` is incorrect.
 However, extra spaces are allowed. e.g., `add    -fn    Javier    -ln    Tan` is also correct.
+- The types of commands are divided into 3 categories: Main Page Commands, Payroll Page Commands, and Schedule Page Commands.
+For more details, refer to the [Pages](#Pages) section below.

 ### Adding a person `add`

 Adds a person’s contact to FnBuddy.

 Format: `add -fn FIRST_NAME -ln LAST_NAME -p PHONE_NUMBER -s SEX -pr PAY_RATE [-a ADDRESS] [-b BANK_DETAILS] [-t TAG]…`

+Command Type: Main Page Command

 Example:
 - `add -fn John -ln Doe -p 91860934 -s m -pr 20.50 -a 123 Main St, City`